taophp/newscope/README.md

 # Newscope

 **Newscope** is a self-hosted, AI-powered personal news assistant.
-It aggregates RSS feeds, summarizes articles using local or remote LLMs, and provides a conversational interface to explore your news.truggle to keep up with multiple blogs, newsletters, and news sites, and you want a focused, time-boxed way to perform high-quality research or daily/weekly monitoring, MyNewsLens is for you.
+It aggregates RSS feeds, summarizes articles using local or remote LLMs, and provides a conversational interface to explore your news.
+If you struggle to keep up with multiple blogs, newsletters, and news sites, and you want a focused, time-boxed way to perform high-quality research or daily/weekly monitoring, Newscope is for you.
 It aggregates sources you care about, prioritizes and de-duplicates information, and produces concise, actionable summaries that you can read and discuss with an AI assistant — all within the time you choose to spend.

 License: Affero GPL v3